getodk/collect/.github/PULL_REQUEST_TEMPLATE.md

 #### Are there any risks to merging this code?
 If so, what are they?

 #### Do we need any specific form for testing your changes?
 If so, please attach one.

+#### Does this change require updates to documentation?
+If so, please link to the filed issue in the docs repo.